Meetings with Remarkable Men

 Sri Ramanasraman (1985)

-one of the most renowned spiritual masters of the 20th century.
+was one of the most renowned spiritual masters of the 20th century.
+This

-This pictorial biography follows his life from his birth in a
+pictorial biography follows his life from his birth in a small village

-small village in southern India to his spiritual enlightenment
+in southern India to his spiritual enlightenment and eventual mission

 |